natester605/natester605.github.io/SECURITY.md

 | < 1.1-beta     | :x:                |

 ## Reporting a Vulnerability
-Report it in the issues tab
+Report it in the issues tab at https://github.com/natester605/natester605.github.io/issues